rafa-sr/quake3_log_parser/README.md

 ## Introduction to Quake 3 log parser

-The Quake 3 log parser is a script to process Quake 3 Arena server log file, the script will create two reports groped by match, the games report contain the name, total kill and raking of the players, the deaths report contain the death causes.
+The Quake 3 log parser is a script to process Quake 3 Arena server log file, the script will create two reports group by match, the games report contain the name, total kill and raking of the players, the deaths report contain the death causes.

 ## Prerequisites
 For manual installation: